Yuvakunaal/AI-Powered-NL2SQL/README.md

 Flow:

-1. Prompt to enter table name and define fields
+1. Prompt to enter table name and define fields.
-2. Insert rows by entering CSV-style data
+2. Insert rows by entering CSV-style data.
-3. Query selected table using natural language
+3. Query selected table using natural language.
-4. SQL result + output shown directly in terminal
+4. SQL result + output shown directly in terminal.
+5. **Chain-of-Thought explainability**: Step-by-step reasoning for query generation is displayed in the terminal.

 ---